masher92/GEOG_5790/Assignment2/ReadMe.md

 ![Test Image 6](Capture.PNG)

 <a name="lic"></a>

+<b> NB: </b> Example timeframes provided here and elsewhere in the project are derived from running the program on a computer with the following specifications: 16.0 GB RAM, x64 system.

 ## License
 This project is licensed using the MIT license - see LICENSE.txt for further details.